It’s a material which has become synonymous with Aberdeen and is embedded in the history of the place.

 Mr Gilmore was one of life’s great pioneering figures and he accompanied his wife, his son and no less than eight daughters on the gruelling seven-week voyage, which usually tested the patience and stamina of even the most seaworthy traveller.

-Even today, almost a century later, their collective efforts prove that their hard graft was well worth the sacrifices which lay behind their escape to the sun!
+But even now, almost a century later, the men’s collective efforts were well worth the sacrifices which lay behind their escape to the sun!

 “The Granite Men” is published by The History Press.